gui55gui/development-applicants-test/README.md

 ### DAMN, We almost forgot
 We're an **agile team**, so we need to see some **Sprint Backlog and tasks**.
 It could be printed, on **Trello**, or a photo of your Kanban. :)

-If you have any questions, please email `dev@allog.com.br`.
+When you're done, send the link of your repo to `dev@allog.com.br` or if you have any questions, please send us an email.